-On this day in 1994, the movie Forrest Gump opens in U.S. theaters.
+On July 6, 1994, the movie Forrest Gump opens in U.S. theaters.
 A huge box-office success, the film starred Tom Hanks in the title role of Forrest, a good-hearted man with a low I.Q. who winds up at the center of key cultural and historical events of the second half of the 20th century.

 Forrest Gump was based on a 1986 novel of the same name by Winston Groom, who (like his main character) grew up in Alabama and served in the Army during Vietnam.
-In the film–which included now-famous lines like “Life is like a box of chocolates.
-You never know what you’re gonna get”–Forrest is a star runner and ping-pong prodigy who inadvertently rubs elbows with the key figures in a number of landmark events, from Elvis to the Civil Rights Movement to Watergate to the rise of Apple computers.
-He pursues and eventually marries his childhood friend Jenny, played by Robin Wright Penn, who veered from Forrest’s conservative path and became a hippie in the 1960s.
+In the film—which included now-famous lines like “Life is like a box of chocolates.
+You never know what you’re gonna get”—Forrest is a star runner and ping-pong prodigy who inadvertently rubs elbows with the key figures in a number of landmark events, from Elvis to the civil rights movement to Watergate to the rise of Apple computers.
+He pursues and eventually marries his childhood friend Jenny, played by Robin Wright, who veered from Forrest’s conservative path and became a hippie in the 1960s.
 Some commentators argued that Jenny’s eventual demise was a statement about the counter-culture movement in America.

 Forrest Gump received 13 Academy Award nominations and took home six Oscars, including Best Picture, Best Actor in a Leading Role (Hanks) and Best Director (Robert Zemeckis).
 The film also won an Oscar for its then-cutting-edge computer-generated imagery (CGI) special effects, which incorporated Forrest Gump into existing news footage with famous world figures including John F. Kennedy, John Lennon and Richard Nixon.